UniREditBench: A Unified Reasoning-based Image Editing Benchmark: Experiment

 \subsection{Comparison Results of UniREdit-Bagel}

 \textbf{Quantitative.} UniREdit-Bagel achieves the best overall performance among all closed- and open-source models on UniREditBench, surpassing the second-place GPT-4o by a substantial margin.
 The largest gains occur in game-world scenarios (+17.08), indicating exceptional capability of understanding and processing complex reasoning image editing tasks.
-In out-of-distribution performance comparison, UniREdit-Bagel achieves the strongest open-source results across all four categories on RISEBench, shown in Tab. \ref{tab:result_rise}, improving upon the Bagel-Think baseline by 9.1 points and surpassing the closed-source Gemini-2.0-Flash-exp by 5.0 points.
-It also remains competitive with top closed-source models like Nano Banana and GPT-4o, narrowing the gap between open- and closed-source models.
+In out-of-distribution performance comparison, UniREdit-Bagel achieves the strongest open-source results across all categories on RISEBench, shown in Tab. \ref{tab:result_rise}, improving upon the Bagel-Think baseline by 9.1 points and surpassing the closed-source Gemini-2.0-Flash-exp by 5.0 points.
+It also remains competitive with top closed-source models like Nano Banana, narrowing the gap between open- and closed-source models.

 \textbf{Qualitative.} The qualitative results presented in Fig.~\ref{fig:uniredite_qualitative} highlight the strengths of our UniREdit-Bagel across various tasks.
-Specifically, in Fig.~\ref{fig:uniredite_qualitative} (Row 4), most models fail to reliably reproduce the physical heat effect.
-Although several baselines, such as Nano Banana and Qwen-Image-Edit, successfully capture the heat-induced warping of a plastic bottle under sustained heat gun exposure, they fail to preserve the heat trace.
+Specifically, in Row 4, most models fail to reliably reproduce the physical effect induced by the heat.
+Although several baselines (e.g., Nano Banana and Qwen-Image-Edit) capture the heat-induced warping of a plastic bottle under sustained heat gun exposure, they fail to preserve the heat trace.
 Notably, UniREdit-Bagel not only renders the deformation accurately but also preserves the heat trace, offering superior visual consistency.
-Besides, in the Sokoban and Maze game settings (rows 1 and 3), Seedream-4.0, Nano Banana, and Wan-2.5 generally preserve instruction-irrelevant content but struggle with instruction-specific objectives.
+Besides, in the Sokoban and Maze game settings (Rows 1 and 3), most baselines (e.g. Seedream4.0, Nano Banana, and Wan2.5) struggle with box pushing and maze completion.
 In contrast, UniREdit-Bagel excels in both fulfilling the instruction and maintaining the coherence of unrelated content.